hannes-hochreiner/static-api-authentication-proxy/README.md

 }
 ```
 In addition, all environment variables defined by the ``log`` and ``rocket`` crates can be used.

+## Requirements
+### User Stories
+#### IP Address / user / groups configuration
+As an administrator I want to be able to configure combinations of IP addresses (IPv4 and IPv6), users, and roles, so that I can specify for each IP address, which user it is assigned to and which roles this user has.

+#### Header configuration
+As an administrator I want to be able to configure the names of the headers that contain the information about the user, roles, and token, so that I can adapt the system to the requirements of different target systems.

+### Non-functional Requirements
+#### nginx compatibility
+The system must be compatible with the nginx authentication sub-request mechanism.

+#### CouchDB compatibility
+The system must be able to provide header compatible with the CouchDB proxy authentication mechanism.

+#### Nix compatibility
+The system must be compatible with the nix packaging and secret mechanisms.

 ## References
 - [CouchDB - Proxy Authentication](https://docs.couchdb.org/en/stable/api/server/authn.html#proxy-authentication)